 The ability for residents to pay by App or online for multiple consecutive charging days will be removed.

 When will the changes come into effect?

-Most of the changes will come into force on 20 December, but the change to hours of CC operation will be delayed until 21 February, to allow time for signs and other infrastructure to be updated.
+Most of the changes came into force on 20 December 2021, but the change to hours of CC operation were delayed until 21 February 2022, to allow time for signs and other infrastructure to be updated.